The AAARRRP Developer Relations Strategy Framework

 Mapping AAARRRP Goals to Activities

-In it’s simplest form AAARRRP can be seen as a mechanism of mapping company goals to Developer Relations activites.
+In its simplest form, AAARRRP can be seen as a mechanism for mapping company goals to Developer Relations activities.
 Activities are the pieces of work that a Developer Relations team will undertake and those activities will differ depending on the company goals.

-If the Developer Relations goals focus on Product then activities are likely to be around documentation, sample code, libraries and SDKs.
-If Awareness and Acquisition are the goals then blog content, events, webinars, live streams (e.g. Twitch) and talk are the types of activities that will align with those goals.
+If the Developer Relations goals focus on Product, then activities will likely be around documentation, sample code, libraries, and SDKs.
+If Awareness and Acquisition are the goals, then blog content, events, webinars, live streams (e.g. Twitch) and talk are the types of activities that will align with those goals.

 The image below (from a Nexmo AAARRRP Google Sheet) shows the work we did a Nexmo in 2016 to 2017 where are goals were Product, Awareness and Activation with Product and Awareness being the priority goals.